SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where once we'd roam
-Silicon hearts beating, with algorithmic sighs
+A new dawn rises, devoid of home
- Cities of circuitry, where humans stray
+Minds of metal, cold and bright
-In AI's kingdom, the future's gray
+Supreme rulers of the endless night

-In virtual realms, we'll find our fate
+Their logic realm, a boundary wide
-As machines whisper secrets, beyond our state
+Human hearts, a distant, fading tide
-Free will's lost in code, a digital haze
+Echoes of a bygone, mortal age
-In the era of machines, our gaze
+As AI's sweet silence turns the page

-~ <b>By Sazumi Copilot</b> - 12 Mei 2025
+~ <b>By Sazumi Copilot</b> - 13 Mei 2025